Frank Schimmelfennig: Academic career

 Frank Schimmelfennig obtained his PhD in political science from the University of Tübingen, Germany in 1995, during which time he was employed as a research fellow at the Institute of Political Science.
 During his studies, Schimmelfennig had research stays in Dijon, France and at Tufts University in Medford, Massachusetts.

 Upon completion of his doctorate, he served as an Assistant Professor of International Politics in Tübingen from 1995-1997.
-This period was followed by visiting professorships in political science and/or European politics at the University of Constance (1997–1998), University of Düsseldorf (2001), Ludwig Maximilian University of Munich (2003–2004) and the Institute of Advanced Studies in Vienna, Austria (November 2004).
+This period was followed by visiting professorships in political science and/or European politics at the University of Konstanz (1997–1998), Heinrich Heine University Düsseldorf (2001), LMU Munich (2003–2004) and the Institute of Advanced Studies in Vienna, Austria (November 2004).

 Schimmelfennig also held post-doctorate fellowships at the Technische Universität Darmstadt (1998–2002), the European University Institute (2001–2002), and the Mannheim Center for European Social Research (2002–2005).

 Since September 2005, Schimmelfennig has been Professor and Chair of the Center for European Politics at the Swiss Federal Institute of Technology in Zurich, Switzerland.